kumatheworld/kurose-ross-solutions/main.typ

     [IP address resolution], [DNS]
   )
 + The network architecture determines how network devices communicate with each other.
 It is the five-layer architecture in today's Internet.
 On the other hand, the application architecture dictates how the application is structured over the various end systems.
 Common application architectural paradigms include the client-server architecture and the peer-to-peer (P2P) architecture.
++ The client is the host that initiates the connection.
+The server is the other, waiting for the connection to begin.
 = Transport Layer
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane